Second Brigade, Second Division

 LIEUTENANT COLONEL J S PITMAN

-Lieutenant Colonel J S Pitman, 1st Rhode Island Detached Militia, was assigned to detached duty at Providence, Providence County, Rhode Island, on 19 June, 1861.
+Lieutenant Colonel J S Pitman, 1st Rhode Island Detached Militia, was assigned to detached duty at Providence, Providence County, Rhode Island, on 19 June, 1861, and arrived on 24 June, 1861.

 MAJOR J P BALCH